<< Yesterday

 1955 In the bottom of the second inning, Elston Howard, in his first World Series at-bat, knots the score at two to two when he homers off Dodgers' right-hander Don Newcombe.
 The round-tripper to deep left field at Yankee Stadium marks the first time a black batter has hit a home run off a black pitcher in the history of the Fall Classic.

-1958 On the last day of the season, Gus Triandos steals the first and only base of his 13-year major league career, swiping the bag off the rookie battery of Zach Monroe and third-string catcher Darrell Johnson, who are giving the Yankees regular battery a day off before the upcoming Fall Classic.
+1958 In the ninth inning of the last game of the season, Gus Triandos, after hitting a single as a pinch-hitter, steals the first and only base of his 13-year major league career, swiping the bag off the rookie battery of Zach Monroe and third-string catcher Darrell Johnson, who are giving the Yankees regular battery a day off before the upcoming Fall Classic.
 The 28-year-old Orioles backstop will play a record 1,206 consecutive games without ever being caught stealing a base.

 1958 Dave Philley establishes a big-league record on the last day of the season by getting his eighth consecutive pinch hit.
 The seventh-inning run-producing double helps the Phillies beat the Pirates at Forbes Field, 6-4.